Six Words gets to the point.

 • Do you pay for Six-Word stories?
 Who owns the copyright to the stories I submit

 We don’t pay for stories.
-However, if you’re story is selected for a Six-Word book you’ll receive a free copy.
+However, if your story is selected for a Six-Word book you’ll receive a free copy.
 Given that these books cost between $12-$15, that means you’ll have made $2-$3 a word.
 If you republish your words elsewhere, we do require you to include this credit line: “First appeared in Six-Word Memoirs®, sixwordmemoirs.com.”
 By registering on Six Words, you agree to our Terms of service where our copyright policies can be read in more detail.

 • How can I keep up with the latest contests, events, books and all other doings in the world of Six?